Erik Jonsson School of Engineering and Computer Science

 In response to the need for post-baccalaureate education in the exciting field of computer science, a Fast Track program is available to well-qualified UT Dallas undergraduate students.
-At the end of five years of successful study, it is possible to earn both the BS and the MS degree in Computer Science (or MS in Software Engineering).
 Qualified seniors may take up to 15 graduate semester credit hours that may be used to complete the baccalaureate degree and also to satisfy requirements for the master's degree.
 Interested students should see the Associate Dean of Undergraduate Education (ADU) for specific requirements.

 The Department of Computer Science offers an Honors Program called Computer Science Computing Scholars (CS2).
 (CS2) is an intense Bachelor of Science in Computer Science Degree Program created for exceptionally gifted students who wish to pursue a demanding course of study enriched throughout with research experiences.
 The Computing Scholars Program has a specially designed curriculum.
 Courses integrate discussion of current research, recent discoveries, and open problems into a rich logical progression of firmly related topics.
 Course numbers for the Core Curriculum Requirements and Major Requirements are the same as those for the Bachelor of Science in Computer Science, but Computing Scholars take honors versions of the following courses: ECS 1100, CS 2305, CS 3305, CS 3340, CS 3341, CS 3345, CS 3354, CS 4141, CS 4337, CS 4341, CS 4348, CS 4349, CS 4384, and CS 4485.